• Skip to primary navigation

 March 30, 2022 at 3:16 pm

-This sounds like a cookbook I need to add to my shelf!
+This is a cookbook I need to add to my shelf!
 We love pupusas and curtido, but that's about the extent of my knowledge of Salvadoran recipes.
-This steak, that looks like it's absolutely bursting with flavor, makes me realize that I need to try more!
+This steak is indeed absolutely bursting with flavor, and makes me realize that I need to try more!

 Reply